 • is not eligible for FTB by instalments at the time of the claim.

-Example: Michele lodges a past period claim for the 2012-13 financial year on 6 October 2013, but does not need to lodge an effective instalment claim as she is not eligible for FTB by instalments owing to the fact that her son left her care on 10 September 2013.
+Example: Michele lodges a past period claim for the 2022-23 financial year on 6 October 2023, but does not need to lodge an effective instalment claim as she is not eligible for FTB by instalments as her son left her care on 10 September 2023.

 Act reference: FAAct Schedule 1 clause 38B RA children, Schedule 1 clause 38C Eligibility for RA, Schedule 1 clause 38G Rent paid by a member of a couple, Schedule 1 clause 38H Rent paid by a member of an illness separated, respite care or temporarily separated couple